DataHaskell/docs/_posts/2016-10-19-current-environment.md

 - Automatic differentiation
   - **ad** [](http://hackage.haskell.org/package/ad){:.hackage} : Automatic differentiation to arbitrary order, applicable to data provided in any Traversable container.
   - **backprop** [](http://hackage.haskell.org/package/backprop){:.hackage} [](https://github.com/mstksg/backprop){:.github} Automatic heterogeneous back-propagation.
 Write your functions to compute your result, and the library will automatically generate functions to compute your gradient.
 Differs from `ad` by offering full heterogeneity -- each intermediate step and the resulting value can have different types.
 Mostly intended for usage with gradient descent and other numeric optimization techniques.
+Introductory blogpost [here](https://blog.jle.im/entry/introducing-the-backprop-library.html).

 ### Optimization